vitorog/nubank-report/README.md

 Roadmap:
 - Listen and capture/parse Nubank notifications (FINISHED)
 - Persistent data storage for the notifications (FINISHED)
-- Google account login for email export
+- Google account pick for email export (FINISHED)
-- Email export for the report
+- Email export for the report (FINISHED)
 - Timed Reminders for purchases report export